vllm-project/vllm/README.md

 ## Performance

-vLLM outperforms HuggingFace Transformers by up to 24x and Text Generation Inference by up to 3.5x, in terms of throughput.
+vLLM outperforms HuggingFace Transformers (HF) by up to 24x and Text Generation Inference (TGI) by up to 3.5x, in terms of throughput.

 | | LLaMA-7B (A10G) | LLaMA-13B (A100) |
 | :-------: | :------: | :----: |